pnm27/snRNA_scRNA_Pipeline/README.md

 ## TODO

 - Move logic of pools calculation from **input_processing.smk** to config (inspirations from **downloadFromSynapse.py** - config part of it).
+- Use *branch* function to handle rules that have varied inputs
 - Make the new pipeline compatible for:
   - [ ] multiome
   - [ ] multi-module
   - [ ] multi-vcf
+- Add Logging support for python using logging
 - Miscellaneous:
   - [ ] Write down schemas.
   - [ ] Add support for multiome in **update_logs.py**.